thanish312/QubitLink/README.md

 It enables secure wallet ownership verification, multi-wallet portfolio aggregation, and automated role assignment — without requiring users to sign transactions or interact with smart contracts.

-QubicLink is designed for real community workflows, not demos.
+QubicLink is designed for real community workflows and long-running Discord servers.

 ---